FriedMicro/hurricane-sync/README.md

 There are two scripts automatically run called setup.sh and teardown.sh which can be used for related backup tasks.

-The directories listed are an example, but the pattern is source:::destination:::type(local or net).
+The directories listed are an example, but the pattern is source:::destination:::type(local, net, checksum).
 Lines below these entires without the ::: are treated as folders to exclude.

 Local is intended for physically connected disks while net is intended for networked solutions like offsite servers or local NAS backups.
 It works on a Linux\Unix host.